3 Is Family: Chart performance

 Despite becoming a European radio hit, ending 1995 as European Hit Radio's 36th-most-successful hit, the song appeared on the official singles charts of only a few countries.
 On the Eurochart Hot 100, the single reached number 28.
 In the United Kingdom, it debuted at number 19 on July 9, 1995, then peaked at number nine two weeks later, spending a total of eight weeks in the top 100.
 On Music Weeks RM Club Chart, it reached number one on June 17, 1995.
 The song charted for a single week in Iceland, debuting and peaking at number 37 on the Íslenski Listinn Topp 40 on the issue of August 26, 1995.
 "3 Is Family" spent 11 weeks on the German Singles Chart, climbing to number 59 on September 25.
 The same month, it debuted at number five in Italy, its peak.
-Outside Europe, the song managed to chart in Australia, where it peaked at number 54.
+Outside Europe, the song managed to chart in Israel and Australia, where it peaked at numbers 19 and 54, respectively.